Adjoint twisted Reidemeister torsion and Gram matrices: Preliminaries

-For the purpose of computing the twisted Reidemeister torsion, we need the following an alternative construction of the fundamental shadow link complements.
-The idea is that, instead of gluing the truncated tetrahedra together along the triangles of truncation and then taking the orientable double, we take the double of each tetrahedron first along the hexagonal faces and then glue the resulting pieces together.
-To be prices, for each $\Delta_k,$ $k\in\{1,\dots,d\},$ we let $D_k$ be the union of $\Delta_k$ with its mirror image via the identity map between the four hexagonal faces and with the six edges removed.
+For the purpose of computing the adjoint twisted Reidemeister torsion, we need the following alternative construction of the fundamental shadow link complements.
+The idea is that, instead of gluing the truncated tetrahedra together along the triangles of truncation first and then taking the orientable double, we take the double of each tetrahedron first along the hexagonal faces and then glue the resulting pieces together along the pairs of the double of the triangles of truncation.
+To be precise, for each $\Delta_k,$ $k\in\{1,\dots,d\},$ we let $D_k$ be the union of $\Delta_k$ with its mirror image via the identity map between the four hexagonal faces and with the six edges removed.
 In the language of \cite{C}, $D_k$ is a \emph{D-block}.
-The slight difference here is that we require the edges to be removed.
-The boundary of each $D_k$ is a union of four $3$-punctured sphere (coming from the double of the four triangles of truncation) and six cylinders (coming from the boundary of a tubular neighborhood of the edges).
-We glue these $D$-blocks together via orientation reversing homeomorphisms between pairs of $3$-punctured sphere parts of the boundary.
-The quotient space is a fundamental shadow link complement.
+The boundary of each $D_k$ is a union of four $3$-puncture spheres (coming from the double of the four triangles of truncation) and six cylinders (coming from the boundary of a tubular neighborhood of the edges).
+We glue these $D$-blocks together via orientation reversing homeomorphisms between pairs of $3$-puncture spheres part of the boundary, which send a triangle of truncation in one $3$-puncture sphere to a triangle of truncation in the other $3$-puncture sphere.
+The quotient space is a fundamental shadow link complement, and this construction could be considered as a $3$-dimensional analog of the pair of pants decomposition of surfaces.

-A hyperbolic cone metric on $M$ can be constructed from union the double of truncated hyperideal tetrahedra glued together by orientation reversing isometries between the hyperbolic $2$-spheres (with three cone singularities removed).
+We call the double of a truncated hyperideal tetrahedra a \emph{hyperbolic $D$-block}.
+Then a hyperbolic cone metric on $M$ can alternatively be constructed as by gluing the hyperbolic $D$-blocks together via orientation reversing isometries between the hyperbolic $3$-puncture spheres (double of the hyperbolic triangles of truncation with the three cone singularities removed) which preserve the hyperbolic triangles.